Fuel bunker: Steamships

 For example, on the Titanic the propulsion boilers were heated by burning coal.
 6,611 tons of coal were carried in its official bunkers, with a further 1,092 tons carried in Hold 3.
 The furnaces required over 600 tons of coal a day to be shoveled into them by hand, requiring the services of 176 firemen working around the clock.

 Furnaces

+Fuel oil depots built in reinforced concrete and heated with steam to maintain a minimum temperature of 140 °F and pump it to other heat exchangers in the boiler building.